No Harm No Foul.

 I can't say exactly how many of those Rawlings baseballs I had in my hands during the two summers I worked as a vendor; it would be at least a couple dozen for sure.
 If I could have just one ball back, it would be the one ball that I never even had in my hands.
 I think it would be so cool to display both of the Rawlings baseballs that I was hit with twenty three years apart.

 I know one thing for sure, I will never be hit by another line drive foul ball ever again.
 In 2020 MLB made it mandatory that all major league ballparks install protective 24’ high netting to protect the fans from errant foul balls.
-The reason being is that too many fans were being seriously injured from foul balls because they are too busy looking at their cell phones and not staying alert at ball games.
+The reason being is that too many fans were being seriously injured from foul balls because they are too busy looking at their cell phones and not staying alert during ball games.
 People now need to be protected from their own stupidity.

 These days you can leave your ball glove at home.
 Sadly, take me out to the ball game will never be as fun or as painful anymore.